luc-github/esp3d.io/src/content/esp3d-webui/v3.x/documentation/macros/_index.md

 This allows users to manage the display of macros based on their preferences and workflow needs.

 ### Creating a New Macro
 1. To add a new macro, click the "Add macro" button in the macros interface.
+It will create a new macro with default settings.
 2. Provide a name for the macro and select an icon to represent it.
 ![image](macroicons.png?width=400px)
 3. Configure the macro's action, which can be one of the following types: